recogito/recogito-studio/README.md

 ## Trigger.dev (project import/export)

 Project import/export runs as background jobs on [Trigger.dev](https://trigger.dev/), so a Trigger.dev project is required for those features (the rest of the app works without it).
 You can use managed Trigger.dev Cloud or [self-host your own instance](https://trigger.dev/docs/self-hosting/overview).
 See [Set Up Trigger.dev](https://recogitostudio.org/guides/self-hosting/#set-up-triggerdev) for the setup and task-deploy steps.
-If you self-host, pin your instance to a version compatible with the client's `@trigger.dev/sdk` (currently `4.4.x`).
+If you self-host, pin your instance to a version compatible with the client's `@trigger.dev/sdk` (see [`package.json`](https://github.com/recogito/recogito-client/blob/main/package.json)).

 ## Upgrade Recogito Studio